saurabhshukla-developer/laravel-ai-chatbot/CONTRIBUTING.md

 ## Questions?

-Feel free to open an issue for any questions or reach out to the maintainers.
+Open an issue for questions or contact the maintainers.

-Thank you for contributing! 🎉